The question itself had me all torn up inside.

 Of course not.
 Teachers primarily learn how to manage large groups of people and meet special circumstances or needs.
 There are a few classes where they learn how to teach a particular subject, but often those methods are changed by the time they graduate.
 Why?
 Well, every child is different and one method will never work for everyone.
 In a classroom setting, teachers are constantly trying to make up for this.

 And this truth, my sweet friend, is why you are more than able to homeschool your children.
-You don’t have to know all of the answers.
+You don’t have to know all the answers.
 You don’t have to know how to teach certain subjects.
 You simply need a heart for your children and a willingness to learn!
 You will find the rest in the amazing resources that are available to you to help you learn how to homeschool.

 Believe me, I know that if you are new to homeschooling or still considering it, the waters can seem deep and consuming.
 Don’t let that scare you.
 Yes, there is a lot of information out there.
 It’s a good thing.
 We need information to help us.
 My best advice to you is to keep your homeschool simple, attend an awesome homeschool convention every year, and leave the worrying to God.

-Don’t forget, He is always faithful to equip us for that which He has called us!
-(Heb.
-13:21)
+Don’t forget, He is always faithful to equip us for what He has called us to do!
+(Hebrews 13:21)

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.